tblbuildings/external-api-examples/Webhook_Susbscription_Events.md

 ## `SUBSCRIPTION_UPDATE`

 ### **When is this event sent?**
-This event is triggered **any time asset subscription data changes** for your api-key.
+This event is triggered every time when new asset or metric were added or removed to current api-key.

-Common triggers include:
+Triggers include:

 - Adding or removing asset from subscription
-- Adding or removing metrics from asset subscription
+- Adding or removing metrics from subscribed asset
-- Bulk asset subscription changes

 Use this event to keep your system in sync with the assets and metrics your api-key is tracking.